Dijkstra-J/DET-IOT/SpotifIoTmanual.md

 <img src="https://github.com/user-attachments/assets/0204c9f2-17ef-44d7-a0f6-832d4507cd95" alt="ESP32" width=400/>

 - Button
 	- I use a 4 pin button on a 3 pin connector.
-So if you use a different button some code may have to be changed.
+If you use a different button some code may have to be changed.
 <img src="https://github.com/user-attachments/assets/4a51a36c-0e47-4846-a971-fc0f08795209" alt="Button" width=400/>